The words are mine; the worlds are not. I claim nothing but the plot.Summary: The Summers girls have a close encounter with the General Lee.

-Notes: This is my fifth entry in the August Fic-A-Day event.
-Not my best work, but I only had about an hour to write after getting home from my night out.
+This is my fifth entry in the August Fic-A-Day event.
+Sorry for the shortness, but I only had about an hour to write after getting home from my night out.

 Buffy tapped the fingers of one hand against the dashboard of her sister's Jeep and sipped idly at a blended mocha as she watched the Georgia countryside flash by.
 Ordinarily, she wouldn't be accompanying one of these official greet-the-new-Slayer missions, but the discovery of a Slayer at Georgia State University had just happened to coincide with Dawn's interest in visiting Georgia Tech, and so here she was.
 Bored to tears, but making her sister and the new Council happy.
 She didn't care about the second, but the first was reason enough to do almost anything.